-Although I’m not a financial expert, I like to think of myself as an informed person who knows a thing or two about how the economy works and how it affects us all.
+Although I’m not a financial expert, I like to think of myself as an informed person.
+One who knows a thing or two about how the economy works and how it affects us all.
 While we were celebrating the 4th of July, at the other end of the world, the Greeks were digging their grave.
 According to partial official results, over 61% of Greek voters voted “No”, rejecting the creditors’ reform proposals.
 This has already caused a chain reaction on the stock markets and it’s just the beginning.

 Although the “no” vote will have a huge impact in Greece and a major ripple effect in Europe, many financial experts are trying to reassure us that the problems Greeks are facing will have only a little impact in the United States.

 If you add up the fact that we own China more than a trillion us dollars and they have been for a few years the country with the fastest growing army (they are spending big and their military personnel are constantly growing) you can connect the dots and realize that US will have to pump more money in the Army to keep up.
-And while China’s military is growing, America’s is shrinking due to the defense budget cuts and the entire economy is affected.
+And while China’s military is growing, America’s is shrinking.
+All due to the defense budget cuts and the entire economy is affected.

 Not to mention, we have some other hyenas waiting to feast on our vulnerabilities:

-- We have North Korea who keeps improving and developing its nuclear program, all under the harsh control of its crazy-infatuated leader.
+- We have North Korea who keeps improving and developing its nuclear program.
+All under the harsh control of its crazy-infatuated leader.
 And he’s like a mentally challenged kid playing with fire, risking burning everything around him.

 We are spending money just to make sure Kim-Jong-un and Putin are not breaking their leash.